gifnksm/lcov/lcov/README.md

 }
 ```

-Createing an LCOV report from `String`:
+Creating an LCOV report from `String`:

 ```rust
 use lcov::{Reader, Record};